-The experimental design reflects both theoretical and technical considerations.
-The goal of the design is to compare the performance of the SRL and ACP mechanisms in two different settings: a complete information setting that tests the prediction of dominance-solvability, and a more challenging network setting to compare the performance of the two mechanisms and to assess the plausibility of the new solution concepts.
+The goal of the experimental design is to compare the performance of the SRL and ACP mechanisms in two different settings: a complete information setting that tests the prediction of dominance-solvability, and a more challenging network setting to compare the performance of the two mechanisms and to assess the plausibility of the new solution concepts.
 The economic environment and experimental procedures are discussed in the sections below.